-I get a lot of questions about working with an optimization consultant.
+I get a lot of questions about working with an optimization specialist.
 People ask ‘what do you really do’ or ‘what does a conversion rate optimization professional really do for my business’.
 Sometimes I get people who know about A/B testing and just want to A/B test everything, which can be a mistake.
 It’s like their intention is to A/B test to profitability, which is not something that you can actually do.
 It’s a really slow road if you are trying to tweak small things to get to a point where your product or service is profitable and generating income.

 First off, you want somebody who knows a lot about marketing.
 I do user experience, but that’s more optional.
 For instance, if you actually have a product and you want a consultant to take a look at the customer experience as well.
 In that case, UX is just a bonus.

 What you really want to have from a CRO specialist is an understanding of marketing optimization.

 You want them to really understand all the different elements of your marketing funnel.
 So you want them to understand what you are doing with outreach and how to improve that.
 They should know about how to write a cold email.
 They should know tactics that work there.
 They should know about advertising; how to draw people in.
 All the top of funnel stuff, they should really understand that.
 Those things are part of paid media.
 Paid media is where you reach out and you are paying to reach them.
 Like a paid Facebook or LinkedIn ad.

 The other side is content marketing, also called “owned media”.
 That’s going to be your website, your blog, your email list, things like that.
 Those are channels that you earn by building them over time.
 They should understand how to work with those channels as well.